microsoft/go/eng/doc/fips/README.md

 ### Dynamic OpenSSL linking

-Go automatically loads the OpenSSL shared library `libcrypto` using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) when initializing a FIPS-enabled program.
+Go automatically loads the OpenSSL shared library `libcrypto` using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) when initializing.
 Therefore, dlopen's shared library search conventions also apply here.

 The `libcrypto` shared library file name varies among different platforms, so a best-effort is done to find and load the right file: